Jonathunky/everycase/trash/layout/ipad_pro2.md

 | Pink Sand     | MRX92ZM/A            | MVQN2ZM/A              |
 | White         | MRX82ZM/A            | MRXE2ZM/A              |

-12.9″ Pink Sand came as part of the Spring 2019 drop
+12.9″ Pink Sand came later, as part of the Spring 2019 drop

 ### Late 2019